saikurelli/saikurelli/README.md

 I’m currently learning ...
 Go and SwiftUI

 🤘
-I'm an active member of Texas ACM, UT's chapter of ACM, and serve as the Co President.
+I'm an active member of Texas ACM, UT's chapter of ACM, and served as a President.
 I also am a TA for CS 303E.
 You'll probably see me around the GDC, so feel free to say hi!

 🎾
-In my free time, I enjoy playing tennis and even racquetball since the courts are closer. :)
+In my free time, I enjoy playing tennis and especially racquetball since the courts are closer. :)

 📫
 How to reach me ...